 “One day the whole truth will come out on what happened in that Chelsea v United game and people will be surprised by that story.
 It was not a football incident.
 What I went through that day was not right and it made me realise that football is not just a sport any more.

 “I used to drink a lot of beer at times to get away from the pressures.
 Decisions linger with you for a few days and my wife would often say move on and get over it, but you can’t.

-Clattenburg himself has received death threats at times throughout his career, and he admits his job can have a knock-on effect on his family.
+Clattenburg has even received death threats at times throughout his career, and he admits his job can have a knock-on effect on his family.

-“Social media has probably not helped referees.
+“Social media has probably not helped referees,” he says.
 It is not just the 90 minutes on the field anymore as it is the backlash that follows if there is a controversial incident or a mistake that might have been made by the officials.